Sunday, January 19, 2025

 That was the beginning of my historic Tuscaloosa scavenger hunts.

-55 years of calling Tuscaloosa home have shown me that for myself, the path to peace of mind leads outside my front door to the sidewalk in search of the ghosts of old Tuscaloosa I know they are waiting to impart their wisdom to me on every corner of this old town
+57 years of calling Tuscaloosa home have shown me that for myself, the path to peace of mind leads outside my front door to the sidewalk in search of the ghosts of old Tuscaloosa.
+I know they are waiting to impart their wisdom to me on every corner of this old town.

-Even though the Devil's Dictionary's definition of a pessimist is "a well informed optimist", I do consider myself an optimist and the very first part of the OPTIMIST'S CREED says something like "I promise myself that I will be SO STRONG that NOT A DAMN THANG is gonna disturb my peace of mind TODAY!"
+Even though Ambrose Bierce's Devil's Dictionary defines a pessimist as "a well informed optimist", I do consider myself an optimist and the very first part of the OPTIMIST'S CREED says something like "I promise myself that I will be SO STRONG that NOT A DAMN THANG is gonna disturb my peace of mind TODAY!"

 Now, there's nine or ten more parts of the OPTIMIST'S CREED but that first one is enough to challenge me but..